-A label just below the mains cable inlet on the rear of the amplifier indicates the selected AC mains operating voltage.
+A label just below the mains cable on the rear of the amplifier indicates the selected AC mains operating voltage.
 Connect the mains cable only to the AC source referred to on the label.
 The warranty will not cover damage caused by connecting to the wrong type of AC mains.

-If the fitted mains connector is not appropriate for your country, it can be cut off and wired to a suitable connector in the following way:
+If the power plug is not appropriate for your country, it can be cut off and re-wired to a suitable connector in the following way: